The Best Adjustable Dumbbells – Ironmaster vs PowerBlock vs SelectTech

-Technically the Elite are part of the Classic series and have mostly the same design, so anything said about the Classic, it applies to the Elite too, except for the upgradeability aspect.
+Technically the Elite are part of the Classic series and have mostly the same design, so most anything said about the Classic, it applies to the Elite too.
+The difference is the Elite is the upgradeable version.

 The PowerBlock Elite has a 4.7 star rating on Amazon.